 Vallarino, D (2023).
 “A relevant Weakness in Survival Machine Learning Models: non-Ergodicity”.
 Working Paper

 Vallarino, D. (2025) “Breaking the Product Space: Rethinking Economic Complexity with GNNs and Synthetic Trade Networks in Emerging Economies.”
-Paper accepted for presentation at the Conference on Economic Complexity 2025 (July 9–11, Toulouse, France).
-The author could not attend in person due to funding constraints.
+Conference on Economic Complexity 2025 (July 9–11, Toulouse, France).

 Vallarino, D. (2025).
 “Market Power and Tax Incentives for Sustainable Growth: A Network-Based Approach in Latin America”.
 BALAS 2025 Conference, (San José, Costa Rica, from April 7 to 11, 2025)